 Residents will participate in student instruction (both classroom and experiential) and will be designated with a faculty appointment as a clinical instructor at the University of South Carolina.
 Service to the profession will be emphasized in the program.
-The resident will work closely with the University of South Carolina/ Palmetto Health Infectious Diseases Medical Fellowship Program and will be fully integrated into clinical and presentation schedules.
+The resident will work closely with the Prisma Health Midlands/University of South Carolina School of Medicine – Columbia Medical Fellowship Program and will be fully integrated into clinical and presentation schedules.
 A certificate of completion will be awarded upon completion of the required program objectives.